We use a number of digital tools to seamlessly connect our clients and patients with our care providers, wherever they are.

 We have expanded videoconferencing technology across several of our programs and services.
-Correctional Health Services and Forensic Psychiatric Services often use Telehealth and/or Skype for Business to give patients and clients easier, faster access to psychiatrists, psychologists and physicians who can prescribe opioid agonist therapy.
+Many of our clinical programs use Telehealth and/or Zoom to give patients and clients easier, faster access to psychiatrists, psychologists, physicians and other mental health and other specialized service providers.

 We have installed mobile Telehealth carts at several facilities to help care providers assess and treat patients and clients.
 Along with videoconferencing capabilities, the carts include specialized tools such as an otoscope, a stethoscope and a wound camera.
 Care providers, including specialists, can use the carts for assessments, follow-up appointments, medication management, communicating lab or imaging results, and more.

-Right now, Telehealth carts are available at Ashnola at the Crossing, as well as three provincial correctional centres: Kamloops Regional Correctional Centre, Okanagan Correctional Centre, and Prince George Regional Correctional Centre.
-We hope to make them more widely available soon.
+Right now, Telehealth carts are available at three provincial correctional centres, Kamloops Regional Correctional Centre, Okanagan Correctional Centre, and Prince George Regional Correctional Centre.

 Many of our clients and patients have faced significant barriers to accessing the health care they need, including traumatic experiences, unstable housing and stigma.
 They may also live in a rural area and/or be unable to travel to see a care provider.